jdemeyer/toricbetti/README.md

 ## Usage

-Start Sage the usual way and then execute the following commands to compute the graded Betti table of 5 Sigma in just a few seconds:
+Start Sage the usual way and then execute the following commands to compute the graded Betti table of 5 Sigma in characteristic 40009 in just a few seconds:

     sage: from betti.all import *
     sage: P = polygon_normalized([(0,0), (5,0), (0,5)])